remoteit/installer/readme.md

 ## Please note, the connectd package is deprecated and not recommended for new installs.

+Please find the new instructions for single-device installation at: https://link.remote.it/support/rpi-linux-quick-install

 [![CircleCI](https://circleci.com/gh/remoteit/installer.svg?style=svg&circle-token=51d69d01d1536ee58ad7ddf3ae927811416fee63)](https://circleci.com/gh/remoteit/installer)

 > System tools for setting up remote.it on your internet connected devices.